AliMousa27/Snake/README.md

 3. Type the git clone command
 4. Download javafx if you dont have it already
-5. Add needed javafx libraries and the following command in the launch.json "vmArgs": "--module-path <path to where you have javafx lib> --add-modules javafx.controls,javafx.fxml" for more information about adding the javafx library see https://openjfx.io/openjfx-docs/
+5. Add needed javafx libraries and the following command in the launch.json "vmArgs": "--module-path "path to where you have javafx lib" --add-modules javafx.controls,javafx.fxml" for more information about adding the javafx library see https://openjfx.io/openjfx-docs/
 # Download it
 <Link>